yardenshoham/nalgeon.github.io/content/posts/2023/pokitoki/index.md

 I've intentionally kept the bot as simple as possible so you can quickly understand the code.

-## Private chats
+## Personal chats

-You can use the bot as a personal assistant.
-You can also allow other users to use the bot; list them in the `telegram_usernames` config property.
+The bot acts as your personal assistant in a personal chat.
+To allow other users to use the bot, list them in the `telegram_usernames` config property.

 The bot has a terrible memory, so don't expect it to remember any chat context by default.
 But you can ask follow-up questions using a plus sign: